kubernetes/community/mentoring/programs/new-contributor-workshop/new-contributor-workshop-lead.md

-# New Contributor Content Lead
+# New Contributor Workshop Lead

 ## Overview
-The New Contributor Content Lead is in charge of planning and executing the New Contributor Workshop at the Kubernetes Contributor Summit.
+The New Contributor Workshop Lead is in charge of planning and executing the New Contributor Workshop.
 They will coordinate with the overall Events Team and the organizers of related activities aimed at new contributors.

 ## Skills and Qualifications